pace/cloud-sdk-android/README.md

 }
 ```

-Because the PACE Cloud SDK uses [AppAuth for Android](https://github.com/openid/AppAuth-Android) for the IDKit, the AppAuth redirect scheme must be registered in your app's `build.gradle` file:
+Because the PACE Cloud SDK uses [AppAuth for Android](https://github.com/openid/AppAuth-Android) for the *IDKit*, the AppAuth redirect scheme must be registered in your app's `build.gradle` file:
 ```groovy
 android {
     ...